jparras/dgm_classes/README.md

 * [E-M example on a Gaussian mixture](/simple_models/gaussian_mixture_em.ipynb) particularizes the E-M algorithm to a Gaussian Mixture model and implements the method step-by-step.
 * [E-M example on a Gaussian mixture](/simple_models/gaussian_mixture_em.ipynb) particularizes the E-M algorithm to a Gaussian Mixture model and implements the method step-by-step.
 * [Estimation of a noisy vector](/simple_models/unknown_vector_inference.ipynb) shows an inference example of an unknown vector from noisy measurements.
+* [VI with MF on a hierarchical Gaussian](/simple_models/vi_mean_field.ipynb) shows an example of Variational Inference using a Mean-Field approximation on a hierarchical Gaussian distribution.

 ## PASD students guide